 Roane State Community College Definition of a Credit Hour

-One course credit hour equals 750 minutes of total instruction or equivalent based on a regular semester.
+One course credit hour is equivalent to one hour of instruction based on a 15 week semester.
 A course offered in fewer than 15 weeks shall contain the same total hours (contact hours, preparation time, content, and requirements) as the same course offered in the standard 15-week semester.

-All courses must be equivalent to the standard credit hour calculation (depending on the course type), and must be consistently delivered as such across all locations offered:
+All courses must be equivalent to the standard credit hour calculation (depending on the course type), and must be consistently delivered.

-All courses will be developed for a regular, 15-week semester even if the course is taught in an alternative or accelerated format.
+All courses will be developed to be equivalent to a regular, 15-week semester even if the course is taught in an alternative or accelerated format.
 This procedure applies to all lecture, laboratory, and/or external learning experience (clinical) courses.

 Reasonable Equivalencies for Course Types and Methods of Delivery